christophhart/hise_documentation/scripting/scripting-api/transporthandler/Readme.md

 modified: 29.04.2021
 ---

-This class can be used to register callbacks that react on certain host tranport events.
+The `TransportHandler` class can be used to register callbacks that react on host transport events.
 As of now, these events are supported:

 - Tempo changes
 - Time signature changes